arvindpatnaik7/Portfolio1/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/arvindpatnaik7/Portfolio1).
+Please give me proper credit by linking back to [Arvind patnaik7](https://github.com/arvindpatnaik7/Portfolio1).
 Thanks!

 ## Built With